marcelovicentegc/Blog-web/README.md

 # Personal-web

-This is a personal-blog-themed website designed for training purposes, and my former personal site.
+This is a personal-blog-themed website designed for training purposes... and my former personal site.

 ## Demo